theharvardcrimson/comp-materials/workshops/1/slides/sections/html.md

 <v-click>

-Use most meaningful tag for screenreader accessibility
+Use most meaningful tag for screenreader accessibility and SEO

 - `p` instead of `div` if it contains only text
 - `nav` instead of `div` if it contains content for navigating site